Non-archimedean tame topology and stably dominated types: Statement

-\<{prop} Let $V$ be a quasi-projective variety over a valued field $F$ and let $X$ be a v-open $F$-definable subset of $V$, with empty intersection with $V_{\mathrm{sing}}$.
-Then there exists an $F$-definable homotopy $h : I \times \std{X}Ê\to \std{X}$ between the identity and a continuous map to a pro-$F$-definable subset definably homeomorphic to a definable subset of $ w' \times \G^w$, for some finite $F$-definable sets $w$ and $w'$.
+\begin{thm} Let $V$ be a quasi-projective variety over a valued field $F$ and let $X$ be a v-\tcb{clopen $F$-definable subset of $V \m V_{\mathrm{sing}}$}.
+Then there exists an $F$-definable homotopy $h : I \times \std{X}\to \std{X}$ between the identity and a continuous map to an $F$-iso-definable subset definably homeomorphic to a definable subset of $ w' \times \G^w$, for some finite $F$-definable sets $w$ and $w'$.